nikitadesale/Total-Agent-Recall-Hackathon/README.md

 - 🏃 Your sleep debt, steps, and gym streak
 - 📅 Your upcoming calendar and social load

-And it acts as a guardian — blocking bad decisions, surfacing smart alternatives, and connecting dots across domains before you even notice the pattern.
+And it acts as a guardian, blocking bad decisions, surfacing smart alternatives, and connecting dots across domains before you even notice the pattern.

 ---